tituschewxj/tp/docs/DeveloperGuide.md

    fa-square-caret-up"></i> UP</span> and <span class="badge bg-light text-dark"><i class="fa-regular
    fa-square-caret-down"></i> DOWN</span> arrow keys to retrieve previous commands.

-1. Utilized [Node.js](https://nodejs.org/) and installed [MarkBind](https://markbind.org/) locally as a dev-dependency in `package.json`.
+1. Utilised [Node.js](https://nodejs.org/) and installed [MarkBind](https://markbind.org/) locally as a
+   dev-dependency in `package.json`.
 It allows us to serve documentation on our local machines, and ensures that all developers are using the same version of MarkBind for consistency, so that no version related issues of MarkBind result in inconsistencies in our codebase.

-1. Utilized [`captain-githook`](https://github.com/swellaby/captain-githook) `pre-commit` and `pre-push` checks locally to automatically verify if code changes made will pass continuous integration checks.
+1. Utilised [`captain-githook`](https://github.com/swellaby/captain-githook) `pre-commit` and `pre-push` checks locally to automatically verify if code changes made will pass continuous integration checks.
 It allows us to focus our time on working on the quality of our code, rather that dealing with formatting related issues.

-1. Utilized Trie data structure for optimizing the performance of TAPro, especially in terms of autocompletion functionality, recognizing the need for rapid and efficient search capabilities.
+1. Utilised Trie data structure for optimizing the performance of TAPro, especially in terms of autocompletion functionality, recognizing the need for rapid and efficient search capabilities.
 Tries are exceptionally well-suited for autocomplete systems, as they allow for the quick retrieval of full words based on partial inputs, dramatically improving our application's responsiveness during user searches.

-1. Utilized caching to further enhance the performance and user experience of TAPro's autocompletion feature.
+1. Utilised caching to further enhance the performance and user experience of TAPro's autocompletion feature.

 {{ newPage }}